 NOTE 1: The meaning of Confidence is based on the SLA, i.e. the consumer has to understand the meaning of the different values of Confidence.

 NOTE 2: The Analytics can contain multiple sets of the above information if the location information reflected a list of waypoints.

+NOTE X: The Estimated UE Throughput is only for the non-GBR QoS flow.